Tatabánya

 Tatabánya (/hu/; Totiserkolonie; Banská Stará) is a city with county rights of 64,305 inhabitants in northwestern Hungary, in the Central Transdanubian region.
 It is the capital of Komárom-Esztergom County.

 Location

-The city is located in the valley between the Gerecse and Vértes Mountains, some 55 km from the capital.
+The city is located in the valley between the Gerecse and Vértes Hills, some 55 km from the capital.
 By virtue of its location, the city is a railway and road junction.
 The M1 (also European routes E60, E75) motorway from Vienna to Budapest passes through the outer city limits, and the Vienna-Budapest railway line also passes through the city.